Najuh/gerrymandering-congress/README.md

 # Preprocessing

 The notebook `python/preprocess.ipynb` steps through data processing.
+This is a required step to perform the analyses.

 # Analysis